whimboo/perfchaser/README.md

 Note that only Firefox Nightly and Firefox Developer Edition support the installation of WebExtension Experiments.

+## Temporary Installation
+In case you want to just test the extension without having it permanently installed open `about:debugging` and select `This Nightly` or `This Firefox` on the left side.
+From there you can select the `manifest.rdf` file via `Load Temporary Add-on...`.

+Note that you also have to set `extensions.experiments.enabled` to `true` first, but no changes to `xpinstall.signatures.required` are required.
+Now the extension will kept installed until Firefox gets closed or restarted.

 # Contribution
 Everyone is welcome to contribute to the project.
 It doesn't matter if it's as a user of the extension and reporting issues, or when you want to even fix bugs